-Ideally, OPA includes all formal as well as informal plans, policies, processes and guidelines of an organization that helps in managing a project.
-But it should also be noted that just like EEF, OPA is also not a single document.
-Rather these are assets that are created, stored and referred to during the course of a project.
+It should also be noted that just like EEF, OPA is also not a single document.
+Rather these are assets that are created, stored and referred to while running projects.

 Check more articles on Integration Management